GiovanniBaccichet/DNCS-HTTP3/README.md

 ```

 The HTTP/3 version used was 27 and not 29 because of Google Chrome possible compatibility issues (the setting can be changed modifying the files in `docker/confs` folder).
-For the web-page static content performance evaluation a reliable tool can be Google's **Lighthouse for Google Chrome**, while for some streaming statistics were used online players with data (that will be discussed below).
+For the web-page static content performance evaluation a reliable tool can be Google Chromes's **DevTool**, while for some streaming statistics were used online players with data (that will be discussed below).

 ### Evaluation Criteria